 Advanced Simulator Authority

 Advanced Simulator Authority is a specific feature set meant for advanced use cases.
-Most projects should consider simpler setups first, like or simple .
+Most projects should consider simpler setups first, like distributed authority or simple server-authoritative.
 This approach adds complexity, especially around object creation and error handling.

-In the coherence , under Local Replication Server, you can select which Host Authority features are enabled for a locally run Replication Server World.
+In the coherence project settings, under Local Replication Server, you can select which Host Authority features are enabled for a locally run Replication Server World.
 If you are manually launching the Replication Server from the CLI, the --host-authority-features

 parameter should be passed into the command with comma-separated dash-cased-enabled features names.